ktsn/capture-all/README.md

 * `url`: captured Web page URL
 * `target`: a selector of captured element
 * `hidden`: an array of selector which is hidden from captured image
+* `remove`: an array of selector which is removed from captured image
 * `viewport`: viewport size of browser

 ### `createCaptureStream(targets: CaptureTarget[], options?: CaptureOptions): ReadableStream<CaptureResult>`